Jackie Mason: Early years

 Mason wrote most of his own material.
 A sampling of his humor is his commentary on doctors: "That's a great profession, a doctor.
 Where else can you ask a woman to get undressed and then send the bill to her husband?"
 And his commentary on what is important in life: "Money is not important.
 Love is important.
 Fortunately, I love money."
 As well as his ruminations on pleasing people: "You can't please everyone.
 I have a girlfriend.
 I think she's the most wonderful person in the world.
 That's to me.
-But to my wife ..."Aubrey J. Sher, The Stand-Up Comedy Festival: Send In The Clowns And on trust: "My grandfather always said that I shouldn't watch my money.
+But to my wife ..."
+And on trust: "My grandfather always said that I shouldn't watch my money.
 That I should watch my health.
 So while I was watching my health, someone stole my money.
 It was my grandfather."
 And on fidelity: "Eighty percent of married men cheat in America.
 The rest cheat in Europe."

 He was a comedian at the Fieldston Hotel in Swan Lake, New York, in the summer of 1955.
 Mason was let go because his act was considered too far ahead of its time.
 The patrons had not been exposed to a comic who seemed to be ridiculing them.
 A few years later, Don Rickles came along, but at that point audiences had become open to this type of humor throughout the Borscht Belt.
 He adopted his stage name after appearing on the Barry Gray radio show.
 He performed at New York City nightclubs (where he was earning as much as $10,000 ($ in current dollar terms) a week), and on The Steve Allen Show, his first national TV appearance, in 1962, and the Tonight Show with Steve Allen, as well as on The Perry Como Show, The Dean Martin Show, and The Garry Moore Show.
 The William Morris Agency advised him in 1962 to take elocution lessons so that he could shed his heavy Yiddish accent, but he refused.